-manually relieved.
-To help prevent serious injury from pressurized fluid, such as splashing in the eyes or on skin or from moving parts, follow the Pressure Relief Procedure when you stop spraying and before cleaning, checking, or servicing the equipment.
+This equipment stays pressurized until pressure is manually relieved.
+To help prevent serious injury from pressurized fluid, such as skin injection, splashing fluid, and moving parts, follow the Pressure Relief Procedure when you stop spraying and before cleaning, checking, or servicing the equipment.